Locally accurate tensor networks for thermal states and time evolution: Applications

 where $k' = \mathcal{O}\left( \xi \log{\frac{1}{\epsilon}}+v_{\text{LR}}t+k\right)$, and the operators $\tilde{\rho}_{k'}$ and $M_{k}^t$ are as defined in Results \ref{th:thermal} and \ref{th:1Dtime}. \end{result} The proof is shown in Appendix \ref{app:autocorr}.
 In simple terms, Result \ref{th:autocorr} implies that $\langle A(t) A \rangle_\beta$ can well be approximated by a contraction of MPOs of bond dimension at most

+See Fig. \ref{fig:corrfunc} for an illustration.
 The biggest drawback of this result is the fast growth in time $t$, which is nevertheless expected in general.
 This does not necessarily prevent the algorithms from reaching interesting timescales \cite{Alhambra_2020}, and is likely an overestimation for many important situations at late times.
 Nevertheless, we believe that this result mathematically justifies the success of previous tensor network approaches to computing correlation functions \cite{Barthel_2009,Karrasch_2012,Karrasch_2013,Barthel_2013,Tiegel_2014,Karrasch_2015,bertini2020finitetemperature}.